DreamSpoon/AMH2B/README.md

 Press the 'AMH2B Repose Rig' button in the 3D Viewport -> Object menu.

 ## 5) Swap Materials
-Swap Materials from Other Blend File, so custom materials for clothing can be maintained in one folder/file and easily used.
+Quickly Swap Materials from Other Blend File, so custom materials for clothing can be maintained in one folder/file and easily used.
 For this to work, the user must already have set up a materials dictionary file.
 Read on for some hints on doing that.

 The script will do:
   1) User chooses file with source materials.